Home » Blog » Music Teachers Tips » Developing Advocacy » 8 Actionable Steps to Build Music Advocacy in the Elementary Grades

 Do you need help building support for your music program?
 Don’t miss these actionable steps to build music advocacy in the elementary grades.

-Some of the links on our site are affiliate links.
-If you click on a link and make a purchase, we may earn a small commission.
+Some of the links on this site are affiliate links.
+If you click on a link and make a purchase, I may earn a small commission at no cost to you.

 Sue would often share little tidbits of valuable advice.
 She had built her P.E. program from the ground up and everyone in the district, including the high school teachers and coaches, recognized the importance of physical education in the elementary grades.
-In fact, several years before my arrival, Sue had convinced the district to schedule P.E. classes EVERY DAY for ALL elementary students.
+Several years before my arrival, Sue had convinced the district to schedule P.E. classes EVERY DAY for ALL elementary students.
 The school district was committed to the physical education program!

 When I arrived, the elementary music program was floundering and there was little if any parental or community support for the program.
 With a meager two years of experience under my belt, I was in pretty deep.